Single Supplement AUD$ 1,261.00Check availability

-Explore two of the worlds least visited countries, Nauru and Tuvalu, starkly contrasting, however both shrouded with their own fascinating history, modern controversy and mystere alongside Crooked Compass Founder, Lisa Pagotto.
+Explore one of the worlds least visited countries, Nauru, shrouded with its own fascinating history, modern controversy and mystere.

 Nauru delivers dramatic unexpected landscapes of piercing pinnacles left over from the countries wealthy phosphate mining era tangled with lush jungle and a pancake like island ringed with pristine reef.
 WWII relics can be found high on hill tops and strangled by undergrowth.
 War prisons, hidden caves bunkers…

-The future for both Nauru and Tuvalu is simply an unknown.
+The future for Nauru is simply an unknown.